 HiringI don’t always have funding for hiring full-time research assistants (including postdoctoral researchers), but please feel free to inquire. 專任研究助理(含博士後研究)我不一定有經費能聘請,但歡迎洽詢。

-EmploymentStarting from the end of 2019 I am an assistant research fellow (which is equivalent to the rank of assistant professor) at the Institute of Information Science, Academia Sinica, Taiwan.
+EmploymentI started working at the Institute of Information Science, Academia Sinica, Taiwan at the end of 2019.
 Previously I was a postdoctoral researcher under Zhenjiang Hu at the National Institute of Informatics, Japan during 2014–2019.
 I also worked as a research assistant of Shin-Cheng Mu at IIS during 2007–2009 (part-time) and briefly in 2010 (full-time).

 EducationI was born and grew up in Changhua, Taiwan.
 I did my BS in Computer Science and Information Engineering with a minor in Mathematics at National Taiwan University, Taiwan during 2005–2009.
 After finishing my one-year compulsory substitute service, I went to the University of Oxford, UK in 2010 for a DPhil in Computer Science supervised by Jeremy Gibbons, and was admitted to the degree in 2014.